slackuj/event-planner-server/README.md

 5. Start Docker Compose and Perform Database Seeding
 > command for starting docker compose may differ for you based on your environment and user privileges.
 >
-> make sure to check and do update script in server > package.json for running docker compose
->
 > make sure you are in project root directory i.e event-planner/
 ```bash
 docker compose up